 - Conduct the work necessary to complete the dissertation in the accepted proposal.
 Continued interaction with the student's faculty advisor is advisable, both as he or she conducts data collection and analysis and as he or she composes drafts of components of the dissertation.
 It may also be appropriate to consult with other members of the student's committee on specific areas related to their expertise. - 2.
 As stated above, students have two options for the format of their dissertation: (a) a cohesive text, or (b) three journal articles bounded by an introduction and a conclusion.
 Although the format of the dissertation, including chapters and/or sections where appropriate, is normally governed by the content and worked out with the advice of the dissertation committee, specific elements as described in the Graduate Division's Dissertation Template Guide must be included.
 When submitting the dissertation to the committee, all elements of the document should be included (e.g., figures, references, footnotes, appendices, etc.). - 3.
 Committee members must be given 10 days to review a student's dissertation before the defense.
 A student should check with each faculty if a hard or electronic copy is preferred. - 4.
 Students have the option to hold a public defense of their dissertation.
-Dissertation defenses that include a public component (typically lasting 30-45 minutes) are typically 2.5 to 3 hours in length in total; defenses without a public component are typically about 2 hours.
+Dissertation defenses that include a public component are typically 2.5 to 3 hours in length; defenses without a public component are typically 2 hours.
 The dissertation defense typically involves a formal oral presentation of the project by the student and a series of questions by the faculty.
 However, because defenses vary, a student should talk with her or his committee about their expectations prior to the defense.
-In particular, a student should discuss with his or her committee whether a formal presentation is needed.
-It is the student's responsibility for coordinating the date, time, and location of the defense.
+In particular, a student should discuss with his or her committee whether a formal presentation is needed if there is or is not a public defense component.
+It is the student's responsibility for coordinating the establishment of the date, time, and location of the oral defense.

-At the end of the defense, the committee will determine if the defense is passed, and if revisions are needed to the dissertation.
+A dissertation defense consists of both an oral and written component.
+At the end of this defense, the committee will determine if the oral and written components of the dissertation are (a) passed or (b) not passed.
+A student can revise both components of the dissertation until they are passed.
+If a student does not revise the written and/or oral portions of the dissertation defense to expected and appropriate levels, the student can fail.
 Adopting an optimistic stance, the student should take to the defense meeting (a) at least three printed copies of the original Signature Page from the dissertation, to be signed by the committee members, and (b) a Doctoral Degree Form III, obtained from the Student Affairs Office, and signed by the committee members signifying passage of the dissertation.